stm32-rs/stm32f3xx-hal/codegen/README.md

 - gpio-f333
 - gpio-f373

+`codegen` collects those IP versions from the relevant GPIO IP description files (located at `$cubemx_db_path/mcu/IP/GPIO-*.xml`).
+The root `<IP>` element has a `Version` attribute with a value in the form of "STM32Fxxx_gpio_v1_0".
+The feature name is constructed by dropping the parts constant between all version strings and prepending "gpio-".

 Note that the GPIO IP version names don't necessarily match the MCUs they are used in.
 For example, the GPIOs in `STM32F302xB` MCUs have the IP version "STM32F303_gpio_v1_0".
 The MCU features of the `stm32f3xx-hal` also select the